Seneca people: Daily life of the Seneca

-The Iroquois have a matrilineal kinship system; inheritance and property descend through the maternal line.
+The Haudenosaunee have a matrilineal kinship system; inheritance and property descend through the maternal line.
 Women are in charge of the clans.
 Children are considered born into their mother's clan and take their social status from her family.
 Their mother's eldest brother was traditionally more of a major figure in their lives than their biological father, who does not belong to their clan.
 The presiding elder of a clan is called the "clan mother".
-Despite the prominent position of women in Iroquois society, their influence on the diplomacy of the nation was limited.
+Despite the prominent position of women in Haudenosaunee society, their influence on the diplomacy of the nation was limited.
 If the "clan mothers" do not agree with any major decisions made by the chiefs, they can eventually depose them.

 Seneca Archery

 Arrows from the area are made from split hickory, although shoots of dogwood and Viburnum were used as well.
 The eastern two feather style of fletching was used, although three radial feathers were also used.

 The Smithsonian Institution has an example of a Seneca bow, which was donated 1908.
 It is made of unbacked hickory, and is 56.25 in tip to tip.
 Although the string is missing for the specimen, when strung it would make a good "D" shape with slightly recurved tips, and was obviously made for bigger game.
 The tips are irregular in shape, which is typical from this region.